hjyi2027/jun-yi-math-research/projects/basel-sum.md

 ## 4. Computational Experiments

-See `zeta-experiment-output.txt` for the code behind these observations.
+See `zeta-experiment.py` for the code behind these observations.

 ### 4.1 Verifying zeta values numerically